webix-hub/gitbook-spreadsheet-guide/edit_cells.md

 ## Adding Link into a Cell

-It is possible to add a link to an external resource as a cell value.
+It is possible to add a link to an external resource into a cell.

 ![Adding Link to a Cell](img/cell_with_link.png)

-There are two options for that:
+To insert a link into a cell:

 1) Select a cell to add a link into.

+2) Choose one of the following options:

-2) Click the **Add link** button:
+- Click the **Add link** button in the **Edit** section:

 ![Adding Link via Toolbar](img/add_link_button.png)

-Or right-click the cell and select the **Add link** option in the context menu.
+- Right-click a cell and select the **Add link** option in the context menu.

 ![Adding Link via Context Menu](img/add_link_option.png)